suman500bn/staticwebsitehosting/readme.md

     cdk deploy WebInfraStack --require-approval never: to deploy our stack into AWS<br>

 ## Implemented Tasks:
-   CDK Template
+   CDK Template <br>
-   Support SSL
+   Support SSL <br>
-   Support WAF (rules need to be configured)
+   Support WAF (rules need to be configured) <br>
-   SPA is deployed by pushing static index.html and other web resources
+   SPA is deployed by pushing static index.html and other web resources <br>
+   Enabled approval for pull request so that only authorized user can appovr changes to aws.

+## Additional Tasks:
+   Though CORS is enabled in bucket policy.
+Should make changes in cloudfront to allow external api calls.<br>
+   Certain Parameters like domainname, subdomain, whitelisted IP are hard coded.
+Need to create config file or take parameters from environmental variables for resusability.<br>

-References:
+## References:

 https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html#WebsiteRestEndpointDiff <br>
 https://docs.aws.amazon.com/cdk/api/latest/docs/aws-cloudfront-readme.html <br>